1999–2000 Los Angeles Lakers season: Off-season

+Regular season

-After an 8–4 start to the regular season, the Lakers won seven consecutive games, then posted a 16-game winning streak between December and January, held a 37–11 record at the All-Star break, posted a 19-game winning streak between February and March, and posted an 11-game winning streak between March and April.
-The Lakers finished in first place in the Pacific Division with a record of 67 wins and 15 losses, earning the first seed in the Western Conference, and in the NBA playoffs for the 25th time in franchise history; the team's 67 wins were the most wins since the 1971–72 team won a franchise-record of 69 games.
+Under Jackson and with the addition of Harper, Green and Shaw, the Lakers got off to an 8–4 start to the regular season.
+The team posted a seven-game winning streak between November and December afterwards, then posted a 16-game winning streak between December and January, and later on held a 37–11 record at the All-Star break.
+The Lakers posted a 19-game winning streak between February and March, and then posted an 11-game winning streak between March and April.
+The Lakers finished in first place in the Pacific Division with a league-best 67–15 record, earning the first seed in the Western Conference, and in the NBA playoffs for the 25th time in franchise history; the team's 67 wins were the most wins since the 1971–72 team won a franchise-record of 69 games.
+The Lakers qualified for the playoffs for the sixth consecutive year.

-Shaquille O'Neal averaged 29.7 points, 13.6 rebounds and 3.0 blocks per game, and was almost unanimously named the NBA Most Valuable Player of the Year, and was also named to the All-NBA First Team, and to the NBA All-Defensive Second Team; O'Neal received 120 out of 121 first-place votes.
+Shaquille O'Neal averaged 29.7 points, 13.6 rebounds, 3.8 assists and 3.0 blocks per game, and was almost unanimously named the NBA Most Valuable Player of the Year, and was also named to the All-NBA First Team, and to the NBA All-Defensive Second Team; O'Neal received 120 out of 121 first-place votes from the media in MVP voting, as the only person who did not vote for him was CNN sports broadcaster Fred Hickman, who instead voted for Allen Iverson of the Philadelphia 76ers.
 In addition, Kobe Bryant averaged 22.5 points, 6.3 rebounds and 4.9 assists per game, and was named to the All-NBA Second Team, and to the NBA All-Defensive First Team, while Glen Rice finished third on the team in scoring averaging 15.9 points per game.
-Meanwhile, Harper provided the team with 7.0 points and 3.4 assists per game, Rick Fox contributed 6.5 points per game off the bench, and Derek Fisher provided with 6.3 points and 2.8 assists per game.
-On the defensive side, Robert Horry averaged 5.7 points and 4.8 rebounds per game off the bench, and Green contributed 5.0 points and 5.9 rebounds per game.
+Meanwhile, Harper provided the team with 7.0 points and 3.4 assists per game, Rick Fox contributed 6.5 points per game, and Derek Fisher provided with 6.3 points and 2.8 assists per game, but only shot .346 in field-goal percentage.
+On the defensive side, Robert Horry averaged 5.7 points and 4.8 rebounds per game, and Green contributed 5.0 points and 5.9 rebounds per game.